-In recent years, in response to the recession in 2008 and the following uneven recovery, the FRB has implemented a series of domestic monetary initiatives.
-Several of these have emphasized so-called quantitative easing strategies, the most recent of which ended in 2014.
+In recent years, the FRB has begun to gradually unwind the remaining domestic monetary policy initiatives as the economy continues to recover.
+In December 2015, the Federal Reserve raised the target federal funds rate after a prolonged period of no change by 25 bps and did so again by 25 bps a year later in December 2016.
+These developments, along with the U. S. government's credit and deficit concerns, the European sovereign debt crisis and the economic slowdown in China, could cause interest rates and borrowing costs to rise, which may negatively impact our ability to access the debt markets on favorable terms.
 Other significant monetary strategies could be implemented in the future including, in particular, so-called tightening strategies.
 FRB strategies can, and often are intended to, affect the domestic money supply, inflation, interest rates, and the shape of the yield curve.
 Effects on the yield curve often are most pronounced at the short end of the curve, which is of particular importance to us and other banks.
 Among other things, easing strategies are intended to lower interest rates, flatten the yield curve, expand the money supply, and stimulate economic activity, while tightening strategies are intended to increase interest rates, steepen the yield curve, tighten the money supply, and restrain economic activity.
 All things being equal, the current transition from easing to possible tightening should tend to diminish or reverse downward pressure on rates, and to diminish or eventually end the stimulus effect that low rates tend to have on the economy.
 Many external factors may interfere with the effects of these plans or cause them to be changed unexpectedly.
 Such factors include significant economic trends or events as well as significant international monetary policies and events.
-An example of the former is the substantial drop in oil prices experienced in late 2014 and early 2015.
-Two examples of the latter are the rise in 2015 and 2016 (to date) in the value of the U.S. dollar relative to many other currencies, and decisions in the European Union in late 2015 and 2016 (to date) to pursue or enhance easing strategies.
 Risks associated with interest rates and the yield curve are discussed in this Item 1A under the caption "The Company is subject to interest rate risk."
-Such strategies also can affect the United States. and world-wide finan
+Such strategies also can affect the United States, and world-wide f